A. Ramachandran: Work

-He designed the granite bas-relief sculpture at the Rajiv Gandhi Memorial at Sriperumbudur, near Chennai, Tamil Nadu, completed in 2003.
+Ramachandran designed the granite bas-relief sculpture at the Rajiv Gandhi Memorial at Sriperumbudur, near Chennai, Tamil Nadu, completed in 2003.
 It extends for 125 feet and has a height of nearly 20 feet.

 Publications

 In 2003, the National Gallery of Modern Art (New Delhi) organized a major retrospective of his work.
 A comprehensive two-volume book ‘A Ramachandran: A Retrospective’ (by Prof. Siva Kumar) documenting and analyzing his works was released simultaneously.

-Ramachandran is the author of an extensive study on Kerala temple murals (‘Abode of Gods: Mural Traditions of Kerala’).
+Ramachandran was the author of an extensive study on Kerala temple murals (‘Abode of Gods: Mural Traditions of Kerala’).
 He has also written many articles in English which have been translated into many languages including Japanese and his mother tongue Malayalam.
 A collection of his articles in Malayalam, Aannottam (Male Gaze), translated by P Sudhakaran, was recently published by Kairali Books, Kannur, Kerala.
 Ramachandran has also published a couple of books in Malayalam.

-Ramachandran has also written and illustrated numerous picture books for children published in India, Japan, Britain and the United States, for which he received the Noma Concours Awards of 1978 and 1980.
+Ramachandran also wrote and illustrated numerous picture books for children published in India, Japan, Britain and the United States, for which he received the Noma Concours Awards of 1978 and 1980.
 Some of the original illustrations from these books are on permanent display at the Museum of Children's Books at Miyazaki, Japan.